jinjagit/blogger/README.md

 The necessary code was added to the show method in the [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb) controller, and a new method, called 'increment_view_count' in the [articles.rb](https://github.com/jinjagit/blogger/blob/master/app/models/article.rb) model.
 The new parameter also needs to be 'permitted' in [articles_helper.rb](https://github.com/jinjagit/blogger/blob/master/app/helpers/articles_helper.rb).

 After that, it is a simple task to show the view count on the article(s) page(s), by adding the relevant code to [.../views/articles.show.html.erb](https://github.com/jinjagit/blogger/blob/master/app/views/articles/show.html.erb).

+### Create view; list of top 3 most viewed articles:

+First, I created a new route in [routes.rb](https://github.com/jinjagit/blogger/blob/master/config/routes.rb), called 'index_by_views', using information in [this post](https://stackoverflow.com/questions/20383503/add-new-view-to-a-controller-in-rails) as a template.
+Then, I created a new method in [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), modeled on the 'index' method, but with a different ordering (by number of views, in descending order).
+I also changed 'index' to specify ascending created_at order.
+This meant I could now add a button to my sidebar that linked to the new 'index_by_views'.

+Adding <code>.limit(3)</code> to the end of the 'index_by_views' article sorting statement ensured only three articles are returned to this new view.
+Lastly, I made the view count of each article visible in this new view and did a little more layout tweaking to tidy up.